-Are you looking for cost-effective ways for phone communication with stakeholders?
+Are you looking for cost-effective ways for phone communication (save up to 65%) with stakeholders or at home employees?
 Are you exploring network infrastructure that will scale with your business?
-Or has your organization made a move to hosted VoIP but still struggling with call quality issues?
+Or has your organization made a move to hosted VoIP (aka UCaaS or Unified Communications as a Service) but is still struggling with call quality issues?

 SD-WAN deployments with hosted VoIP might just be the answer to all your problems!